 913-945-7035 or 711 TTY

 The Department of Dietetics & Nutrition and the University of Kansas Medical Center have a commitment to nondiscrimination, access and reasonable accommodation of students with disabilities.
-Therefore, all students admitted to the MS Degree in Dietetics & Nutrition must be able to meet the following requirements and expectations with or without an accommodation.
-The MS degree prepares students to practice dietetics and nutrition and to interpret and participate in research in nutrition within academic and healthcare organizations.
+Therefore, all students admitted to the Dietetics and Integrative Medicine Certificate program in Dietetics & Nutrition must be able to meet the following requirements and expectations with or without an accommodation.
+The certificate prepares students to practice dietetics and nutrition and to interpret and participate in research in nutrition within academic and healthcare organizations.
 Graduates need knowledge and skills to function in diverse practice and research settings.
-All students who are admitted into the MS degree program in Dietetics & Nutrition are able to do the following:
+All students who are admitted into the certificate program in Dietetics & Nutrition are able to do the following:

 Observe: Students must be able to observe lectures, demonstrations, research, and practice situations in the practice and research of health sciences.